Consoling Exchanges and Rhythm Changes

 Today, professionalism, experience, initiative, productivity, and creativity mean very little in a dehumanized business climate that more so values the bottom line, politics, or follow-me aesthetics.

-Continue reading‘Twas the yawn before the holiday; you know of which I speak.
+‘Twas the yawn before the holiday; you know of which I speak.

 Not a punter was shopping, not even a post-Black-Friday peep.